 Throughout the years, costumes, mumming, and guising have all been parts of the festival.
 Turnip carving was also popular.

-In the US, Scottish and Irish immigrants brought the tradition over from their homelands.
+In the US, many Scottish and Irish immigrants brought the tradition over from their homelands.
 Over the years, it's evolved to become a highly commercial affair, with billions of dollars in annual candy and costume expenditures, to say nothing of all the parties and haunted houses.
+And of course, Spirit Halloween stores EVERYWHERE.

 Halloween in the United Kingdom: Present Day